miljodirektoratet/cafean/README.md

 - Run the 9 scripts in sequence as indicated by their prefix.

-Then one can run the 9 scripts in the sequence indicated by their prefix.

-It is **not necessary to run the full sequence**.
+It is **not necessary to run the full sequence** for all types of analysis.
 See [section use cases below](#use-cases) for some standard work flows you might encounter.

 <br>